CarterPape/CarterPape.github.io/the-blog/_posts/2020-02-05-ten-years-of-programming.md

 ---
-title: "I learned to program at 13, and I am so grateful for that"
+title: "I learned to program at 13, and I am so grateful to my father for that."
 excerpt: "My dad taught me to program in LabView because I saw him using it and thought it looked colorful and interesting.
 Turns out I was *extremely* correct."
 date: 2020-02-05 11:08 -07:00
 ---